 Full Thyroid Function

-This at home test assesses your thyroid function through the levels of key thyroid hormones as well as thyroid antibodies.
-The thyroid regulates certain functions in the body such as metabolism, energy and mood.
+Whether you’re looking understand more detail about your thyroid levels or just get peace of mind by seeing where they are at, this at home test assesses your thyroid function through the levels of key thyroid hormones as well as thyroid antibodies.

 Number of biomarkers tested: 5

 • Blood collection device using finger-prick method

 • Tracked 24 return mailing bag

 • 2 working days turnaround from sample receipt at lab

 Order by 3pm weekdays and your test will be the dispatched the same day (excluding bank holidays).
 Royal Mail tracked 24 shipping is provided free of charge.
 You will be emailed your tracking number.

 Your results will show the levels of each of the thyroid function markers in your blood and will provide a full picture of how your thyroid is performing.
 The levels for each will be identified as normal, low or high.